opensource-opentype/features/feature-breakdown.md

 - Which features should be enabled by default if they are present in the font
 - Which features should be activated automatically by context
-- Which features should be explicitly presented to the user in the user interface
+- Which features should be explicitly presented to the user in the user interface (see [UI](#ui))

 Defaults
 --------

-Adobe, Microsoft, and FontLab's Adam Twardoch each have a set of recommendations as to which features ought to be activated by default.
-They are indicated in green in the following table.
+[Adobe](http://partners.adobe.com/public/developer/opentype/index_tag5.html), [Microsoft](https://www.microsoft.com/typography/otspec/features_ae.htm), and FontLab's [Adam Twardoch](http://blog.fontlab.com/font-tech/opentype-layout/opentype-layout-feature-classification/) each have a set of recommendations as to which features ought to be activated by default.
+They are indicated with "on" against a green background in the following table.

+Where features marked with "shaper," the recommendation is to leave activation and usage of that feature up to the script-shaping library (e.g., HarfBuzz).
+Features marked "dependent" are dependencies of other, higher-level features and are not activated separately.
+Featured marked "contextual" depend on the context of the text or document to determine whether they should be enabled.

 The three lists agree on *most* features; those where there are conflicts are discussed below in the [conflicts](#conflicts) section.

 <table cellspacing="0" border="0">
 	<colgroup width="64"></colgroup>